Standard-DAO/playbook/style guide/continous-integration-deployment/README.md

 1. Create your package and prepare it for publication.
 2. Register the package on the appropriate registry.
-3. Give the `datopian` user owner rights on the package.
+3. Give the `standard` user owner rights on the package.
 4. Create tags for package versions.
 5. Use the Travis integration to publish on tags.